syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Customization.md

 ## Selection support in SfNumericTextBox

-[`SelectAllOnFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_SelectAllOnFocus) the property is used to specify whether the text should be selected when the control gets focus.
+The [`SelectAllOnFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_SelectAllOnFocus) property specifies whether the text should be selected or not when the control gets focus.

 {% tabs %}